simple-configuration-server/website/example.md

         └── scs-env.yaml (Variables that apply to  all server1/* endpoints)
 ```
 The scs-configuration.yaml file references the locations of all relevant folders
-(common, config, secrets) as well as the location of the scs-users.yaml file,
+(common, endpoints, secrets) as well as the location of the scs-users.yaml file,
 relative to the folder that's configured for the *SCS_CONFIG_DIR* environment
 variable (See scs-configuration.yaml contents below).
 In the above example,
 the root folder of the file structure should be set as the *SCS_CONFIG_DIR*.